StardustGogeta/Math-Programming/README.md

 <details><summary><b>Minor Math Projects</b></summary>

-  - *BC* (Base Converter): Converts an integer between two different bases.
+- BC (Base Converter): Converts an integer between two different bases.
-  - *CA* (Coterminal Angles): Given an initial angle measurement, finds the coterminal angle closest to 0°.
+- CA (Coterminal Angles): Given an initial angle measurement, finds the coterminal angle closest to 0°.
-  - *CES* (Circle Equation Solver): Determines the equation of a circle through three points.
+- CES (Circle Equation Solver): Determines the equation of a circle through three points.
-  - *CoinFlipper*: Simulates the repeated flipping of a coin.
+- CoinFlipper: Simulates the repeated flipping of a coin.
-  - *FC4* (Factor Calculator 4): Lists all divisors of a given integer.
+- FC4 (Factor Calculator 4): Lists all divisors of a given integer.
-  - *FC5* (Factor Calculator 5): Lists all divisors of a given integer, with an optimization for much larger inputs that have small prime factors.
+- FC5 (Factor Calculator 5): Lists all divisors of a given integer, with an optimization for much larger inputs that have small prime factors.
-  - *LIC* (Line Intercept Calculator): Finds the intersection point of two lines given in slope-intercept form or two-point form.
+- LIC (Line Intercept Calculator): Finds the intersection point of two lines given in slope-intercept form or two-point form.
-  - *TR* (Trigonometric Ratios): Given an angle in degrees or radians, computes its sine, cosine, tangent, cosecant, secant, and cotangent.
+- TR (Trigonometric Ratios): Given an angle in degrees or radians, computes its sine, cosine, tangent, cosecant, secant, and cotangent.

 </details>